 Making a decision to end a relationship with an abusive partner is often difficult.
 For some women, it is the desire to protect their children that brings them to the point of asking for help.
 Taking action is hard because domestic abuse usually takes place over a long period of time and a woman’s self-esteem and confidence are slowly eroded.
-She becomes isolated from her community, friends and family.
+She becomes isolated from her community, friends, and family.
 A woman may also remain in an abusive relationship because she is afraid of what family members may say or because she lacks financial resources.
 She may worry about compromising her partner’s professional status in the community.
 Often, she still has hope that the abuse will stop and that her partner will come to his senses.
 Each woman knows when she is ready to leave an abusive relationship.
-When she does, she can take the first step toward ending the abuse by asking her midwife, other healthcare provider, the police or her employer-assistance program for help.
+When she does, she can take the first step toward ending the abuse by asking her midwife, another healthcare provider, the police, or her employer-assistance program for help.

 BREAKING THE SILENCE

 Help is available.
 Call the toll-free National Domestic Violence Hotline: (800) 799-SAFE (7233).
-From all 50 states, the District of Columbia, Puerto Rico and the U.S.Virgin Islands, victims of domestic violence, their families and friends receive crisis intervention, referrals to shelters, medical care, legal assistance and social-service programs.
+From all 50 states, the District of Columbia, Puerto Rico, and the U.S.Virgin Islands, victims of domestic violence, their families and friends receive crisis intervention, referrals to shelters, medical care, legal assistance, and social-service programs.
 Trained counselors who speak more than 125 languages are available.